Jan Ciechanowicz

 Jan Ciechanowicz (Lithuanian: Ivanas Tichonovičius, Janas Ciechanowiczius, Janas Ciechanovičius; Russian: Иван Станиславович Тихонович; 2 July 1946 – 10 January 2022) was a Polish Lithuanian politician who was an ethnic Polish member of the Supreme Soviet of the USSR (1989–1991).
+He was author of several academic publications in Polish, Belarusian, Lithuanian and Russian.

 Life and career

 Ciechanowicz was born in Varniany, Byelorussian SSR, on 2 July 1946.
 He studied at the Pedagogical Institute of Foreign Languages in Minsk (1964–1970).
 He proceeded to earn a doctor's degree.
 He then worked as a teacher of German and English in Polish schools in the Lithuanian SSR.

 In 1975 he became a docent at the University of Vilnius, later becoming the dean of the faculty of Polish at the Vilnius Pedagogical University (1988–1989).
 In 1988, Ciechanowicz was one of the founders of the Association of Poles in Lithuania.
 In 1989, he was elected to the Supreme Soviet of the USSR.
 Ciechanowicz represented pro-Soviet positions, supporting the continuation of the USSR.

-He was one of the supporters of the autonomy movement of the Poles of the Vilnius region, that had been part of Poland before being attached to Lithuania in 1939.
+He was one of the supporters of the autonomy movement of the Poles of the Vilnius region, that had been part of Poland which was part of Poland between 1920 and 1939.

-Since May 1990, he was the leader of the ephemeral Polish Human Rights Party, intended to cover the entire Soviet Union and represent all Poles in the Soviet Union.
-The party's program included: fighting anti-Polish sentiment, working for the establishment of Polish autonomous districts in all Soviet republics, one of the postulates was also the idea of establishing the East Polish Soviet Socialist Republic (Republic of Eastern Poland), which was to eventually include all lands lost by Poland after World War II to the USSR.
+From May 1990, he was the leader of the ephemeral Polish Human Rights Party, intended to cover the entire Soviet Union and represent all Poles in the Soviet Union.
+The party's program included fighting anti-Polish sentiment, working for the establishment of Polish autonomous districts in all Soviet republics and also the idea of establishing the East Polish Soviet Socialist Republic (Republic of Eastern Poland), which was to eventually include all lands lost by Poland after World War II to the USSR.
 According to Ciechanowicz, he discussed the issue with Mikhail Gorbachev in late May or early June 1989 during the first session of the Congress of People's Deputies of the Soviet Union.
-In addition to this, Ciechanowicz claims to have discussed the issue with Nursultan Nazarbayev and Islam Karimov, and to have promoted it in the U.S. Congress, where he attended a meeting of one of the committees at the invitation of Congressmen John Dingell and Konjorski (probably Paul Kanjorski), but had support only from a section of the Polish press in the United States.
+In addition to this, Ciechanowicz claims to have discussed the issue with Nursultan Nazarbayev and Islam Karimov, and to have promoted it in the United States Congress, where he attended a meeting of one of the committees at the invitation of Congressmen John Dingell and Konjorski (probably Paul Kanjorski), but had support only from a section of the Polish press in the United States.